-Additional information regarding Avant, including our audited financial statements and descriptions of our business, is contained in the documents incorporated by reference in this prospectus.
-See "Where You Can Find More Information" on page 6.
+Additional information regarding AVANT, including our audited financial statements and descriptions of our business, is contained in the documents incorporated by reference in this prospectus.
+See "Where You Can Find More Information" on page 6 and "Incorporation of Documents by Reference" on page 7.